-Now that I know the basics of solar energy and solar installations, it became time to narrow down my choices for solar system installation.
+Now that I know the basics of Solar energy is electromagnetic energy transmitted from the sun.
+Solar energy is measured is kilowatt hours (kWh) or megawatt hours...
+More and solar installations, it became time to narrow down my choices for solar system installation.
 Although my wife agreed to make this investment for our energy needs, we were drawn to the fact that it could positively affect the value of our home.
 We’ve only been in our home for 6 years, and currently pay a PMI of $200.
 There is a pretty good chance that we’ll be able to have another home appraisal and be able to prove an 80/20 loan to value ratio, meaning we could eliminate our PMI and put $200 back in our pockets every month!
 Ideally, we would like to finance our solar system at a rate lower than our average PNM bill, so we could conceivably save approximately $215 per month and enjoy these solar benefits:

 - Enjoy clean solar power